Our Barrel Aged Beer Beginnings

 We started the Alpha Hop Society in 2016.
 Membership is capped at several hundred, and each year they receive an exclusive lineup of barrel-aged and hoppy beers — bottles and cans you won’t find on store shelves anywhere.

 Alpha Hop is a boundless playground for Jeff and Nick, one that helps them ever-improve their barrel-aging chops.
-It’s imagination and expertise they can scale up, making Bourbon Barrel-Aged Narwhal an eager litmus test.
+It’s imagination and expertise they can scale up, making Barrel-Aged Narwhal an eager litmus test.

 What’s next?